Freedom = ƒ(Money)?

 * The way I understand the difference between “freedom” and “liberty”—a difference we don’t appear to have in German, with Freiheit—is that “freedom” really refers to positive liberty (here now picking up on how the Stanford Encyclopedia of Philosophy handles it, to be free to, whereas “liberty” rather means negative liberty, to be free from).
 The first ten Google results on the difference all yield different definitions, but if you have the definitive answer or a useful view, please share it.
 For the sake of this article, by the way, I believe the difference not to matter.
 It seems that applying other meanings of “freedom,” but also replacing “freedom” with “liberty” would still support the argument I’m making, and lead to the same questions.

 † I humbly disagree with Spooner and other great thinkers on that there was something like natural rights or natural freedom.
-I don’t think there are such rights for in the natural state, there’s no authority granting or enforcing them for us (authority is instrumental in my view of rights—but yet, I don’t have a complete picture of political philosophy yet).
+I don’t think there are such rights for in the natural state, there’s no authority granting or enforcing them for us (authority is instrumental in my view of rights—but yet, I don’t have a comprehensive picture of political philosophy yet).
 That in our natural state, we don’t have rights doesn’t lead me to Hobbes-like despair, however: In the model of reality that I subscribe to life is not nearly as brutal as we try to make it.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!

 - What Happens When You Email Each of the 1,380 Members of the German and European Parliaments

 Looking for a way to comment?
 Comments have been disabled, unfortunately.